-Thus God will show his displeasure against sin, so that sin is felt by the sinner in all its vile loathsomeness as a living death.
+Thus God will show his full displeasure against sin, so that sin is felt by the sinner in all its vile loathsomeness as a living death.

 The music was playing and the dancers were dancing.
 It was the King’s great feast with a thousand lords in attendance.

-The king was making merry and called to bring forth the golden and silver vessels taken out of the temple in Jerusalem by his father, Nebuchadnezzar.
+The king was making merry and he called to bring forth the golden and silver vessels taken out of the temple in Jerusalem by his father, Nebuchadnezzar.
 When they were brought out, he, his lords, wives and concubines drank from them and praised the gods of gold, and of silver, of brass, of iron, of wood, and of stone.